Property Changers

 }

-of any part that touches the Property Changer to the color of the changer.
+This will change the Color of any part that touches the Property Changer to the color of the changer.

 The Bullet Velocity Changer (a pre-made PropertyChanger) found in the kit has fields that look like this: